mmohanm/Java8/README.md

 # Java8
-Examples on Java 8 Features
+Examples to explore new features of Java 8